adam-r-kowalski/melanoma-classifier/README.md

 ## License

 This code is available under the "Apache License 2.0".
-Please see the COPYING in this distribution for license terms.
+Please see the file COPYING in this distribution for license terms.